NicoleGeorge/css-tricks/README.md

 6. Filter Blur
 - filter property and blur effect applied to the plant images
 - value inside the function determines the amount of distortion

+7. Character unit (ch)
+- represents the width of the ch '0' in current font
+- adjusts the width of text based on character units